+Responsibilities: Interns may live in boarding houses (with 4-5 students and two house parents) and act as “assistant houseparents,” or live with other interns in a non-boarding house residence.
 Interns have a great deal of responsibility and are fully involved in our program.
 Responsibilities are adapted to the interest and skills of the intern and needs of the school.
-Interns will have an opportunity to be a part of every aspect of our community but will not be expected to take primary responsibility for leading or shaping any major program or activity.
-This difference in level of program responsibility will create a distinction between the expectations of a Staff member and those of an Intern.
-There will be an Intern Coordinator who will work with each Intern and the Staff to plan, monitor, improve and evaluate the Intern work experience.
-There will be a core set of work expectations to include:
+An AMS intern has the opportunity to be a part of every aspect of our community but is not be expected to take primary responsibility for leading or shaping any major program or activity.
+This difference in level of program responsibility creates a distinction between the expectations of a staff member and those of an intern.
+The core set of work expectations includes:

-general student supervision, including free-time supervision, chore supervision, and work projects
+- student supervision, including free-time supervision, chore - supervision, and work projects

-In addition to the above core work expectations, each Intern will be assisted by the Intern Coordinator in choosing one of the following areas in which to serve as an apprentice:
+In addition to the above core work expectations, each intern works with the intern coordinator in choosing one of the following areas in which to serve as an apprentice:

-There will be many other opportunities for Interns to contribute to the AMS Community.
+There are many other opportunities for interns to contribute to the AMS community.
 Some of these are listed below.
-The Intern may choose to take assisting or lead responsibility for the following or for similar duties:
+The intern may choose to take assisting or lead responsibility for the following or for similar duties:

-Elective Class Teaching – design and teach or assist with teaching classes such as arts and crafts, music, languages, wood and metal shop and outdoor activities
+- teaching electives – design and teach, or assist with teaching, - classes such as arts and crafts, music, languages, wood and metal shop and outdoor activities

-The most important attribute an intern should have is an ability to relate well with the students – to “hang out” with the kids.
-Students sometimes describe good interns as “bridges” between Staff and students – not quite students, but not exactly the typical Staff either.
-Spending time with students at the house, during free time, etc., as a friend, is important, as is having the ability to assert oneself as a Staff person.
+Requirements: The most important attribute an intern should have is an ability to relate well with the students – to “hang out” with the kids.
+Students sometimes describe good interns as “bridges” between staff and students – not quite students, but not exactly the typical staff either.
+Spending time with students at the house, during free time, etc., as a friend, is important, as is having the ability to assert oneself as a staff person.
 In light of this, an energetic and outgoing personality is helpful.
 A background in the following areas might be helpful for the intern, though they are not requirements: art, music, drama, dance, outdoor education, agriculture and gardening, psychology, sociology, and general education.

 AMS is staff-run by consensus.
 We have no director or headmaster.
 A willingness to learn about and work within the consensus process is essential, as is a commitment to nonviolent conflict resolution.
 Flexibility, a sense of humor, and openness to new ideas, experiences, and personal growth are also important.
 We ask for a ten-month commitment (mid-August to early June).

-The AMS Intern Role will work full time, with the same time off as staff.
-The Intern will receive room and board and a small stipend, which together come to about $250/month.
+Benefits: AMS interns work full time, with the same time off as staff.
+The intern receives room and board and a small stipend of about $420/month.
 The position also affords the following: